AndersNYC/intro_net_analysis/4_plotting.md

 # CHALLENGE

-Check this [link](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.drawing.nx_pylab.draw_networkx.html#networkx.drawing.nx_pylab.draw_networkx) and make two changes in your plot.
-If you are out of ideas, you can change the color and size of the nodes.
-Remember: plotting in Python has a very steep learning curve, so if you try something too bold, it might take you some time to figure out how to make it work.
+Check this [link](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.drawing.nx_pylab.draw_networkx.html#networkx.drawing.nx_pylab.draw_networkx) and make two changes in your plot: change the size and the color of the nodes.

 [Next](5_other_tools.md)